clay/clay-kiln/website/versioned_docs/version-8.6.0/deep-linking.md

 ---
-id: deep_linking
+id: version-8.6.0-deep-linking
 title: Deep Linking
 sidebar_label: Deep Linking
+original_id: deep-linking
 ---

 ---

 All Kiln Nav Drawers, i.e. the UI elements that slide in from the right and left, can be deep-linked to by manipulating the url hash.
 All page components and their property modals can also be deep-linked to as the url hash is updated when they are being edited to reflect the name of the component.

-The kiln nav drawers, both left and right, are opened with the [openDrawer](vuex_actions.md#module_drawers) function (or the toggleDrawer function which calls [openDrawer](vuex_actions.md#module_drawers) when opening and [closeDrawer](vuex_actions.md#module_drawers) when closing.
-The [openDrawer](vuex_actions.md#module_drawers) function sets the url hash to the value passed to it.
-The value can either be a string, indicating the name of the drawer to open; or an object, which includes the name, as well as further properties that can be used to deep-link to content within the drawer, such as to a tab or a specific UI element within the drawer.
+The kiln nav drawers, both left and right are opened with the [openDrawer](vuex-actions.md#module_drawers) function (or the toggleDrawer function which calls [openDrawer](vuex-actions.md#module_drawers) when opening and [closeDrawer](vuex-actions.md#module_drawers) when closing).
+The [openDrawer](vuex-actions.md#module_drawers) function sets the url hash to the value passed to it.
+The value can either be a string, indicating the name of the drawer to open, or an object, which includes the name, as well as further properties that can be used to deep-link to content within the drawer, such as to a tab or a specific UI element within the drawer.

 The hash can contain up to 4 values, each divided by a tilde.
 For example: `#kiln~one~two~three~four`.
 The very first value in the hash, the #kiln~ value indicates that the hash is for a kiln UI element, rather than a page component.
 The hash is parsed and stored in the vuex store on pageload.
 It is stored at store.state.url.
 That example hash (`#kiln~one~two~three~four`) would be stored like this:
 ```